tlestang/HPCBC-code-review-12102022/slides/slides.md

 *I think this function's purpose would be much clearer if it was given a more explicit name.. perhaps `apply_bwd_transform`?*

+### Code review is both **technical** and **social**

+Code reviews can drive both inclusion and exclusion.

+. . .

+> A bad reviewer tries to force their preference on you.
+A good code
+> reviewer makes your code confrom to certain principles, but not
+> opinion. (*Quote from survey participant from Greiler, 2016*)

 ### Define (and refine) a policy {background-color="green"}

 -   Well defined process.